fitbenchmarking/fitbenchmarking/paper/paper.md

 # State of the field

-For general optimization, `CUTEst` [@cutest] (and predecessors) has been the standard tool to compare packages for some time, and can benchmark any problems written in a custom `SIF` format.
+Fitting data to models is a form of optimization, and for general optimization, `CUTEst` [@cutest], and its predecessors, has been the standard tool to benchmark packages for some time. `CUTEst` can benchmark any problem written in a custom `SIF` format.
 However, only the hooks to run the same problem are provided, the user must provide their own data analysis.
-Tools such as `Paver` [@paver], a package that is part of the COIN-OR initiative, can be used alongside `CUTEst` (or other tools) for this purpose.
+Tools such as `Paver` [@paver], with is part of the COIN-OR initiative, can be used alongside `CUTEst` (or other tools) for this purpose.
-The packages `Olympus` [@olympus] and `Benchopt` [@benchopt] have been developed as benchmarking and analysis frameworks for optimization problem.
+The packages `Olympus` [@olympus] and `Benchopt` [@benchopt] have been recently developed as benchmarking and analysis frameworks for optimization problems.
 `Olympus` is designed for experiment planning and provides analytic benchmark problems, experimental datasets, and emulated datasets, but could be adapted to be applied to any optimization (or data-fitting) problem.